 CLICK To Read More Detail On Westward Immigration

 Entering 1881, Tombstone had over 4,000 people living in town.
 (Under half that today!)
 The mines produced well, people had cash, merchants did a good business, homes were being built!
-It was a mining boom-town, and word spread throughout the country.
+A mining boom-town: that word spread throughout the country.

 It seemed all was going well.
 People continued flowing into town.

-Tombstone Arizona history recounts a number of fires.
+Tombstone Arizona history recounts multiple fires.
 Consider accelerating circumstances:

-Tombstone Arizona suffered through two horrifying fires in their history.
-With many more substantial fires that affected the town and its people.
+Tombstone Arizona suffered two horrifying fires in their history.
+Plus other fires that affected the town and its people.

 Throughout the old West, people flowed into other towns like Tombstone.
-Similar conditions promoted the chance for dreadful fires.
+Similar conditions promoted chances for dreadful fires.
 And they did occur.

 CLICK FOR HISTORICAL TOMBSTONE FIRES & MORE>